Focusedplumes/module5day2/coffee-shop/src/README.md

     </>
   );
 }

-from the correct directory, run: npm run dev
+from the correct directory, (check package file to see it or just type nmp run in the CLI to see the commands available) run: npm run dev

 ## Nextjs